jbohren/conman/README.md

   * It would be great to be able to split up the JointTrajectoryController to output something other than an effort command, and instead feed its output into a lower-level controller.
+  * I picture the controller manager as being mostly single-threaded, where clients are explicitly serialized in the manager's update cycle (using slave activities in Orocos speak).
+  * An example of where I'd like to have a separate thread is a joint_states publisher, a sink-only client that publishes information like joint positions and velocities at a lower frequency.
+I dislike bringing down the update frequency of some module with code like:
+    ```cpp
+    void update() {
+      if (count % 10 == 0) { // Eyes start bleeding
+        // Do stuff
+      }
+      ++count;
+    }
+    ```
+    So, having most clients serialized for performance, and a few exceptions spinning separate threads seems reasonable to me.
+I'm open to alternative solutions, though.
+  * The solution proposed in [1] (see original post for link) uses a plugin mechanism for implementing controllers, which enforces single-threaded execution and passing data by pointers.
+It just does not allow the use case of clients running with different update policies (lower frequency, non-periodic triggering).
+How would you go about this?

 * **Marcus Liebhardt**
   * It would be good to be able to load transmission-computation plugins just